HertieDataScience/SyllabusAndLectures/README.md

 All lecture materials and their source files will be hosted in the [course's GitHub repository](https://github.com/HertieDataScience/SyllabusAndLectures).

-You are **highly encouraged to suggest** changes to the lecture material with a pull request (we'll learn about how to do this in Week 2) if you think of improvements that can be made for clarity, relevance, and to fix typos.
+You are **highly encouraged to suggest** changes to the lecture material with a pull request (we'll learn about how to do this in the second lecture) if you think of improvements that can be made for clarity, relevance, and to fix typos.

 #### Assessment: